-of providers are considering additional service discontinuations as a result of the ongoing workforce crisis.
+of providers are considering delaying the launch of new programs as a result of the ongoing workforce crisis.

-With an average turnover ratio of 43.3%, the exodus of DSPs from the field has left people with I/DD without consistent access to critical support and at a higher risk for hospitalization and institutionalization.
+With an average turnover ratio of 39.7%, the exodus of DSPs from the field has left people with I/DD without consistent access to critical support and at a higher risk for hospitalization and institutionalization.